CHollingworth/Lampray/README.md

 If you want early information about lamp, and how things are progressing join me on my very basic development discord.
 [discord](https://discord.gg/5macMedevy)

-# Usage

-1.Download the tool and place it in an empty folder of your choice.

-2.Run the tool, and it will create its directory structure for you.

-3.Choose your game and open the game configuration to set up the necessary paths.

-4.Simply drag and drop your archives into the window.
-Arrange them as you like.

-5.When you're ready, hit "deploy."
-This will open a window; just press "start" and wait for it to finish.

-6.Close the tool.
-(Important!)

-7.Now, go ahead and enjoy your modded game!

 ## List of currently supported games
 - Baldur's Gate 3